-In a departure from the formats reviewed earlier, the PSC documentation for the A69 specifically identified lane closure charges with an NPV of £3 million - although no detail behind this estimate is provided.
+In a departure from the material reviewed earlier, the PSC documentation for the A69 specifically identified lane closure charges with an NPV of £3 million-although no detail underpinning this estimate is provided.
 Lane closure charges are incurred by PFI road contractors during construction and operations, and are subsequently reflected in their PFI payments as deductions.
 These costs are, therefore, added to the PSC.
 As can be seen from Table 16, the PSC for the A69 is weighted in favour of the O&M obligations in the PFI contract.

-The response of the PSC (and the future stream of PFI payments) to alternative discount rate assumptions is represented in Figure 9 and is summarised, below, in Table 17.
+The response of the PSC costs (and the future stream of PFI payments) to alternative discount rate assumptions is represented in Fig. 9 and is summarised, below, in Table 17.
 This table highlights the fact that, in terms of PSC performance, the A69 is quite different from the other project roads.
-The PSC failed the value-for-money test at the original discount rate of 8%.
+The PFI option failed the value-for-money test at the original discount rate of 8%.
 Nevertheless, the scheme was still procured as a PFI project.
 This underscores the experimental nature of the early PFI roads programme.

-PSC NPV (£m) PFI NPV (£m) Difference (£m)
+C versus DBFO at unt rates PSC NPV (£m) PFI NPV (£m) Difference (£m)

 NAO @ 8% 57 62 -5

 Bain @ 8% 58 62 -4

 NAO @ 6% 66 78 -12

 Bain @ 6% 68 78 -10

 Bain @ 3.5% 85 102 -17